matn7/Google-Platform-Notes/gcp/ComputeEnginePracticeTest.md

 **Question 18: What can be the basis for scaling up an instance group?**

-- Disk usage and operating system updates only
+- Disk usage and operating system updates only.
-- :white_check_mark: **Network latency, load balancing capacity, and CPU utilization**
+- :white_check_mark: **Network latency, load balancing capacity, and CPU utilization**.
-- Disk usage and CPU utilization only
+- Disk usage and CPU utilization only.
-- CPU utilization and operating system updates
+- CPU utilization and operating system updates.

 ```
 * You can configure an autoscaling policy to trigger adding or removing instances based on CPU utilization,